(#123) John Rusin is this week's podcast guest.

-This is an "exclusive" interview with the renowned Dr. Ed Thomas.
+(#117) What an incredible honor to have this is "exclusive" interview with the renowned Dr. Ed Thomas.

-I'm extremely honored to have Dr. Thomas share his extensive experiences in this insightful and wisdom-filled interview session.
+I'm extremely excited to have Dr. Thomas share his extensive experiences in this wisdom-filled interview session about physical training.

-Dr. Thomas has a distinguished background in physical training with decades of unique experiences.
+Dr. Thomas has a distinguished background in physical education with decades of unique experiences.

 This is truly an "exclusive" as there are no other podcasts available with Dr. Thomas.

 (#116) Is this episode, I'll tell you how you can become unstoppable and transcend yourself to another level.

 This is how to make your training "effortless."

 No matter where you are right now (novice or advanced), this is one of the most powerful things you can do.